 Retained surgical swab following thyroidectomy

 This patient underwent an elective thyroidectomy.
 Post-operative swab count suggested one missing swab.
-An intraoperative screening fluoroscopic study performed at the time was unable to visualise the swab and a therefore a plain radiograph of the neck performed.
+An intraoperative screening fluoroscopic study performed at the time was unable to visualise the swab and therefore a plain radiograph of the neck was performed.